Coronation On Carmel - The Story of the Shrine of the Bab Volume II: 1922–1963

 This true story follows Journey to a Mountain (1850–1921), the pulsating description of the transfer of the sacred remains of the Báb from Persia to the Holy Land, and their interment in the Shrine built by ‘Abdu’l-Bahá.

-Soon to come is the third volume spanning 1963–2001, the first detailed account of the transformation of Mount Carmel into a breathtaking vision of garden terraces.
+The third volume spanning 1963–2001, the first detailed account of the transformation of Mount Carmel into a breathtaking vision of garden terraces is also available.